kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 ## Summary

-This KEP proposes adding "predicate" expressions to admission webhooks, as an extension to the existing `rules` to define the scope of a webhook.
-A `predicate` is a [CEL](https://github.com/google/cel-spec) expression that must evaluate to true for the admission request to be sent to the webhook.
-If a `predicate` evaluates to false, the webhook is skipped for that request (implicitly allowed).
+This KEP proposes adding "match conditions" to admission webhooks, as an extension to the existing `rules` to define the scope of a webhook.
+A `matchCondition` is a [CEL](https://github.com/google/cel-spec) expression that must evaluate to true for the admission request to be sent to the webhook.
+If a `matchCondition` evaluates to false, the webhook is skipped for that request (implicitly allowed).

-<<[UNRESOLVED naming ]>>
-I'm not satisfied with the name `predicates` for this feature.
-Other ideas considered:
-- filters, prefilters
-- match{Predicates, Filters, Criteria, Expressions, Constraints, ...}
-<<[/UNRESOLVED]>>

 ## Motivation